No. 320 (Netherlands) Squadron RAF: In the 2nd Tactical Air Force

 On 30 March 1943, the squadron moved to RAF Attlebridge, then was reassigned to Second Tactical Air Force on 1 June with the squadron attacking enemy communications targets and airfields.
 The squadron relocated to RAF Lasham on 30 August and to RAF Dunsfold on 18 February 1944.

 From these airfields the squadron participated in many "Ramrod" and "Noball" operations and bombing attacks on construction works, railway yards, fuel dumps and V-1 flying bomb sites in the North of France, in advance of Normandy landings on 6 June 1944 (D-Day).

-After D-Day the bombing of tactical targets continued and changed from France to the Dutch coast of Zeeland, and in September 1944 the squadron was involved in bombing German troops in the surroundings of Arnhem during the attempt by airborne troops to take the bridge.
+After D-Day the bombing of tactical targets continued and changed from France to the Dutch coast of Zeeland, and in September 1944 the squadron was involved in bombing German troops in the surroundings of Arnhem during Operation Market Garden, the attempt by airborne troops to take the bridge.
 In September the squadron started bombing targets in Germany along the Rhine for the advancing allied troops.
 In October 1944 the squadron was transferred to Melsbroek (B.58), in Belgium.
 From there the bombing of bridges and airfields in the east of the Netherlands and Germany continued.
 During 1943 and 1944 the squadron took heavy losses.
 On 30 April 1945 the squadron moved to Advanced Landing Ground B.110 at Achmer, Lower Saxony in Germany.